typekit/webfontloader/README.md

 ## Do More

-WebFont JS gives you control over how fonts are loaded.
+WebFont Loader gives you control over how fonts are loaded.
 If you're frustrated by the "flash of unstyled text" typically seen in FireFox, try this.

     <script>
       WebFont.load({